 If your job shadow request is approved, you need to approach it like a job interview (this is also a benefit to job shadowing—it provides some interview practice) and think about what job shadowing questions you want to ask (more on this soon).
 Dress neatly—clean and unwrinkled clothes, combed hair, and shoes in clean, unscuffed shape.
 A good option is dress pants and a dress shirt, or a skirt and a dress shirt.
 Bring along a notebook and pen to take notes on the answers provided to your job shadowing questions.
 When meeting others (especially the person you’ll job shadow!), always make eye contact and offer a firm handshake.

 Your primary goal when job shadowing is to observe.
 Stay alert and interested, mind your manners, and in addition to writing down answers to your job shadowing questions, write down observations that are of particular interest to you!

 Now, on to the subject of job shadowing questions.
 Below is a list of some common questions to consider asking.
 By no means do you need to ask all of these questions, but do have some prepared to ask so that you can get as much as possible out of the experience.
 Here we go:

 - What type of education and training prepared you for this career field?

 - What type of education and training would you recommend for someone just starting out in this career?
-For someone who wanted your job?
+For someone who wants a job title like yours?

 - What types of skills are necessary for succeeding in this career?

-- How has this career field changed since the time you started in it?
+- How has this career field changed since you started?

-- Are you passionate about your career?
-What makes you passionate about your career?
+- What makes you excited about your job?

 - What other careers or industries could you work in with your education and experience?